 Transmission control indicator light (TCIL): Illuminates when the overdrive function of the transmission has been turned off, refer to the Driving chapter.
-If the light flashes steadily, have the system serviced immediately.
+If the

 Turn signal: Illuminates when the left or right turn signal or the hazard lights are turned on.
 If the indicators stay on or flash faster, check for a burned out bulb.